jeremyButtler/alnSeq/usingThisCode.md

 ## Doing an alignment

-alnSeq can do either an Needleman Wunsch or an Waterman Smith alignment.
-The Needleman Wunsch alignment is done by the NeedlemanAln function (fun-01 in needle.h), while the Waterman Smith alignment is done by the WatermanAln function (fun-01 water.h).
-Both functions take an pointer to an seqStruct structure with a query sequence, an pointer to an seqStruct structure with a reference sequence, an pointer to a alignment settings structure.
+alnSeq can do either an Needleman Wunsch, Hirschberg, or an Waterman Smith alignment.
+The Needleman Wunsch alignment is done by the NeedlemanAln function
+  (fun-01 in needle.h), the Hirsberg is done by the Hirschberg function (fun-01 in hirschberg), and the Waterman Smith alignment is done by the WatermanAln function (fun-01 water.h).
+All functions take an pointer to an seqStruct structure with the reference sequence, an pointer to an seqStruct structure with the query sequence, and an pointer to a alignment settings structure.
 In addition the WatermanAln also takes in a prefix to name the output matrix scan file if a matrix scan is requested.

 Both the Needleman Wunsch and Waterman Smith alignments will return an alnMatrixStruct structure